MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 #### Site introduction

-- Introductory paragraph at top of home page
+- Introductory paragraph at the top of the home page
-- Explains to user what site is about
+- Explain to the user what the site is about
 - Links "Sign Up" and "Login" inside paragraph are clickable

 ![site intro](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698218886/readme/rwfqhhxrrlcyljkhefvv.png)